 When you apply for retirement, your benefit will be calculated based on your service credit and average final compensation at the time you left your position.
-Submit the VRS-5 and other required forms and documents to VRS within 60 days, but not more than four months (120 days), before your retirement date.
+If eligible, complete your retirement application through myVRS or submit the VRS-5 and other required forms and documents to VRS within 60 days, but not more than four months (120 days), before your retirement date.